killroyboy/yts-downloader/README.md

 - npm install
 - node index.js

-The first command will install all the prerequisits and the second stars *yts-downloader*.
+The first command will install all the prerequisits and the second starts *yts-downloader*.
 You will need to keep this window and process running in order to allow it to continue to retrieve torrent files.
 There are tools available (like [forever](https://www.npmjs.com/package/forever)) to ensure the process runs in the background.

 Configuration